-The aforementioned LoRa detection schemes for LoRa in multipath channel are mostly coherent, which require channel state information (CSI) acquisition, which are often estimated from LoRa packets' preamble \cite{Demeslay2022b}.
-The only exception is the method in \cite{Guo2020}, which does not explicitly requires channel estimation, but still needs the use of the preamble as a reference signal for data detection.
-Not only does the CSI requirement result in a complexity overhead, but it also makes the detector susceptible to errors caused by the mismatch between the estimated and the true instantaneous CSI.
-The reason is that a LoRa packet has a maximum payload from $51$ (SF12) to $222$ bytes (SF7) \cite{Milarokostas2023}, and thus, the channel is unlikely to stay constant in such significantly long airtime in the presence of Doppler effect.
+The aforementioned works require channel state information (CSI), which is estimated from LoRa preamble \cite{Demeslay2022b}, except for \cite{Guo2020}, which does not explicitly require channel estimation, but still needs the CSI in the form of a reference signal extracted from the preamble.
+Not only is this a complexity overhead, but it also makes the detector susceptible to errors caused by the mismatch between the estimated and the true instantaneous CSI.
+The reason is that a LoRa packet has a maximum payload from $51$ (SF12) to $222$ bytes (SF7) \cite{Milarokostas2023}, and thus, the channel is unlikely to stay constant over such significantly long airtime in the presence of Doppler effect.
 For example, a LoRa packet with 500-kHz bandwidth, 222-byte payload and 13-byte header has an airtime of $92.2$, $164.9$, $292.1$, $533.0$ ms for $\mathrm{SF}=7$, 8, 9, 10, respectively \cite{semtech}.
-With EDs' mobility of $\nu = 1$ m/s (3.6 km/h) at $f_c=915$ MHz carrier frequency, the Doppler spread is $f_d = \nu/(3\times10^8)\times f_c \approx 3$ Hz.
-As a result, the coherence time is $\tau_c\approx 1/(4D) = 81$ ms, which is well below LoRa packets' airtime.
-In this scenario, it is obvious that the channel will vary significantly over the packet duration, and hence, the estimated CSI based on the preamble can hardly remain valid over the span from the preamble to the entire payload.
+With end device (ED) mobility of $\nu = 1$ m/s (3.6 km/h) at $f_c=915$ MHz carrier frequency, the Doppler spread is $f_d = \nu/(3\times10^8)\times f_c \approx 3$ Hz, and the coherence time is $\tau_c\approx 1/(4f_d) = 81$ ms, which is well below LoRa packets' airtime.
+Thus, the channel will vary significantly over the packet duration, and hence, the CSI based on the preamble can hardly remain valid over the span from the preamble to the entire payload.

-Therefore, in this paper, we derive a low-complexity noncoherent (NC) maximum likelihood (ML) detection rule for LoRa signals in multipath Rician fading channel, which is the general and practical scenario in LoRaWAN, and can characterize both line-of-sight (LoS) and non-LoS transmission by simply adjusting the shape factor of the Rician distribution.
-Despite the low-complexity, it will be shown with simulation results that the proposed NC-ML detection has a equivalently good performance as the preamble-based TDEL method in \cite{Guo2020} in time-invariant channel, and can be even better in the presence of Doppler effect, while not being reliant on \emph{instantaneous} CSI acquisition like existing candidates.
+Therefore, in this paper, we derive a low-complexity noncoherent (NC) maximum likelihood (ML) detection rule for LoRa signals in multipath Rician fading channels, which is the general and practical scenario in LoRaWAN, and can characterize both line-of-sight (LoS) and non-LoS transmission by simply adjusting the shape factor of the Rician distribution.
+Despite the low-complexity, it will be shown with simulation results that the proposed NC-ML detection has equivalent performance as the preamble-based TDEL method in \cite{Guo2020} in time-invariant channel, and can be even better in the presence of Doppler effect, while not being reliant on \emph{instantaneous} CSI acquisition like existing detection candidates.